Dr. Ann Natterer explains what you should expect once you bring your newborn home from the hospital.

 Wet diapers are a good reflection of how well hydrated your newborn is.
 So in the first few days of life, you may only see two or three wet diapers a day with moms who are breastfeeding as your milk supply is coming in.
 And for infants who are formula fed as they start to increase the amount that they're taking and are eating more consistently, you'll start to see an increase in urination.
 So usually by about a week of age, you will be likely to see your baby having six to eight wet diapers a day or even more.
 If you ever have any concerns or questions about how your baby is eating, how much it's sleeping, or anything about the number or appearance of wet or dirty diapers.
 Please don't hesitate to call your pediatricians office.

-Dr. Michelle Bailey explains how to use a nebulizer with your child.
-Meet Dr. Michelle Bailey Visit Cook Children's Pediatrics McKinney Transcript: 00:00:10 Hi,...
+Dr. Michelle Bailey shows you how to set up and use your nebulizer.
+Meet Dr. Michelle Bailey Visit Cook Children's Pediatrics McKinney Transcript: 00:00:10 ...